-At Foleon, we obviously have an opinion on what great content looks like.
+At Foleon, we have an opinion on what great content looks like.
 For us, its main purpose is to support our customers in achieving their goals and shape our view on how to keep improving the software.

 Process eats everything else for breakfast

-Put simply, content effectiveness is driven by process.
+Content effectiveness is driven by process.
 Your content can be insightful and look incredible, but that’s not enough.
 To engage today’s audience, you need to provide the right information, package it the right way, and serve it in the right place at the right time.
 To make this happen in the ever-changing content climate, you need to create it fast.
 Because the truth is, if you can’t move from identifying a need to executing production quickly enough, someone else (read: your competitor) will.

-This is why your content creation process is mission-critical.
+This is why your content creation process is business-critical.
 Planning, collecting, and checking information is a complex operation and involves a range of stakeholders.
 And that’s only a few of the steps in a much longer chain:

 Ideation & Planning → Copy → Design → Review → Approval → Publish → Distribute → Analyze → Optimize

 This long, complex process is a major challenge for the vast majority of companies.
-And it’s just that challenge that guided our latest round of product enhancements.

 Content operational excellence